juanjosegarciaripoll/seemps2/docs/seemps_analysis_integration.rst

 Function Integration
 ********************

-Functions encoded in MPS can be efficiently integrated, by contracting those quantum representations with representations of weights that implement some quadrature formula.
+Functions encoded in MPS/TT form can be efficiently integrated by contracting them with MPS encodings of weights that implement some quadrature formula.
 For instance, a simple Riemann approximation results from the addition of all values of the functions, weighted by the interval size, which are equivalent to the contraction between the representation of :math:`f(x)` and the identity function :math:`g(x)=1`

 .. math::
     \int f(x)\mathrm{d}x \simeq \sum_i f(x_i) \Delta{x} = \langle g | f\rangle.

 In this scenario, the quadrature corresponding to the state :math:`\langle g |` is given by the midpoint quadrature rule.
 More sophisticated quadrature rules result in more efficient convergence rates---i.e. requiring less nodes or tensor cores to compute an accurate estimation of the true integral.

-In the following table we find both functions that construct the states associated to various quadratures---i.e. ``mps_*`` functions---and a function that implements the integral using any of those rules :func:`integrate_mps`.
-These quadrature rules divide in two families:
+In the following table we outline implemented routines that construct the states associated to various quadratures---i.e. ``mps_*`` functions---and a routine that implements the integral using any of those rules :func:`integrate_mps`.
+These routines are valid for input MPS with binary physical dimension, following the quantics representation, and divide in two families:

 Newton-Côtes quadratures
 ------------------------